zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-appblades.md

 ## Ibiza extension IFrame messaging

-* Listen to a message
+### Listen to a message

 The extension can listen to messages that are sent from the UI IFrame to the Ibiza extension ViewModel by using the **on** method in the **AppBlade** ViewModel, as in the following example.

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#listenForMessageFromIFrame"}

-*  Post a message
+### Post a message

 The Ibiza extension ViewModel can post messages to the UI IFrame by using the **postMessage** method in the AppBlade ViewModel, as in the following example.

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#postMessageToIFrame"}

 ## UI IFrame messaging

-* Listen to a message
+### Listen to a message

 The extension can listen for messages that are sent from the Ibiza extension ViewModel to the UI Frame by adding an event listener to the application window, as shown in the following code.

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Content/SamplesExtension/appBladeSampleIFrame.html", "section": "appBlade#listenMessageFromPortal"}

 The extension should also provide a handler for the incoming message.
 In the following example, the **receiveMessage** method handles three different incoming message types, and reacts to theming changes in the Portal.

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Content/SamplesExtension/appBladeSampleIFrame.html", "section": "appBlade#listenMessageFromPortalHandler"}

-*  Post a message
+### Post a message

 The  UI IFrame can post messages back to the Portal using the **postMessage** method.
 There is a required message that the  IFrame sends to the Portal to indicate that it is ready to receive messages.

 The following code snippet demonstrates how to post the  required message, in addition to posting other messages.

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Content/SamplesExtension/appBladeSampleIFrame.html", "section": "appBlade#postMessageToPortal"}

 ## Changing UI themes

 When using a template blade, extension developers can implement themes.
 Typically, the user selects a theme, which in turn is sent to the UI IFrame.
-The following code snippet demonstrates how to pass the selected theme to the UI IFrame using the **postMessage** method,  as specified in the section named [Exchanging messages between the IFrame and Ibiza Fx](#exchanging-messages-between-the-iframe-and-ibiza-fx).
+The following code snippet demonstrates how to pass the selected theme to the UI IFrame using the **postMessage** method,  as specified in the section named [Sending messages between the IFrame and Ibiza Fx](#sending-messages-between-the-iframe-and-ibiza-fx).

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Blades/AppBlade/ViewModels/AppBladeViewModel.ts", "section": "appBlade#postThemingInfo"}